Fun Archaeoceratops Facts For Kids | Kidadl

 What did an Archaeoceratops look like?

-The skeleton found of these dinosaurs shows that these dinosaurs would have been bipedal and small in length.
-This dinosaur had a large head when compared to other species.
 There were no horns attached to the skull.
 The dinosaur just had a tiny, bony frill projecting from the back of its head.
 As historians found, the skull was too big for the body when compared with proportions of similarly sized dinosaurs like Ornithopods.

 There were two specimens found in the Gongpoquan Basin of Gansu province in north central China.
 These specimens consisted of a partial skeleton with a skull, caudal vertebrae, a pelvis, and most of a hindfoot.
-The other one found was incomplete with a full foot, a partial hind limb, and a well preserved caudal series.
-The second one is smaller than the holotype.

 It was a bipedal species with a large head and small body.

 *We've been unable to source an image of an Archaeoceratops and have used an image of a Nanshiungosaurus instead.
 If you are able to provide us with a royalty-free image of an Archaeoceratops, we would be happy to credit you.
-Please contact us at [email protected].
+Please contact us at hello@kidadl.com.

 How many bones did an Archaeoceratops have?